revbayes/revbayes.github.io/tutorials/binomial/index.md

 As before, this move has a tuning parameter called *lambda*.

-The sliding-window and scaling moves are very common and popular moves in `RevBayes`.
+The sliding-window and scaling moves are very common and popular moves in RevBayes.
 The code examples here are actually showing the exact same equation as implemented internally.
 It will be very useful for you to understand these moves.

-However, this MCMC algorithm is *very* specific to our binomial model and thus hard to extend (also it’s pretty inefficient!).
+However, this MCMC algorithm is *very* specific to our binomial model and thus hard to extend (also it's pretty inefficient!).

-The Metropolis-Hastings Algorithm with the *Real* `RevBayes`
+The Metropolis-Hastings Algorithm with the *Real* RevBayes
 ============================================================

-We’ll now specify the exact same model in `Rev` using the built-in modeling functionality.
+We'll now specify the exact same model in `Rev` using the built-in modeling functionality.
 It turns out that the `Rev` code to specify the above model is extremely simple and similar to the one we used before.
-Again, we start by “reading in” (*i.e.*, making up) our data.
+Again, we start by "reading in" (*i.e.*, making up) our data.

     # Make up some coin flips!
     # Feel free to change these numbers